vu-rdm-tech/adminyoda/README.md

 ```
 In the Django admin a "process irods stats" job should be created that runs `projects.tasks.process_irods_stats`. https://adminyoda.labs.vu.nl/admin/django_q/schedule/
 ![alt text](docs/queue.png)
-This looks for data files in folder `DATASRC`, processes them and moves them to `DATASRC/archived`.
+This looks for data files in folder `DATASRC`, processes them and moves them to `DATASRC/archived` when finished.
 By running it hourly it does not matter when a new datafile is created.

 Make sure to set the correct datafolder `DATASRC` in `.env`.
 ## Dealing with deleted collections